conbojs/conbo/README.md

 Interfaces
 ----------

-In ConboJS, an interface is a code snippet, in the form of a JavaScript Object, that you can implement and test against.
-They come in 2 forms, strict and partial.
+With ConboJS, it's easy to test whether an object conforms to an interface.

-A strict interface is intened for use in a similar way to languages such as Java or ActionScript, enabling you to specify the class of each property (or use `undefined` for any) and then perform a strict comparison against an object or class instance:
+Developers can perform a strict comparison against an interface by creating an object that specifies the class of each property, or `undefined` for any:

 ```javascript
 var IPerson = { name: String, age: Number };